 Based on original research literature, the student will be able to explain, evaluate and critically analyse the results, the methods used and the conclusions drawn and compare with other relevant literature.
 In addition, they will be able to present and explain the background literature for peers.

 In addition to the goals specified for module 1, the student will be able to present the results of original research articles to fellow students so that they understand the problems analysed and the value and impact of the presented article and satisfactorily answer questions from fellow students.
 The student will also be able to deal with conflicting results and conclusions in scientific literature and to search and find literature necessary for understanding the background for problems and experiments in the presented paper and explain these background questions to fellow students.

 The student will, with the completion of all three modules, be capable of understanding the basis for specific conclusions in a field and will therefore understand the consequences of technical or experimental future developments when they occur.

 Please note that teaching will take place together with students following "NBIK20003U Principal Subject in Molecular Cell Biology and Immunolgy" in block 1 and 2 (15 ECTS).
-As this course is 7,5 ECTS you can choose to take the course either in block 1 or block 2.
+As this course is 7,5 ECTS you can choose to take the course either in block 1 (schedule B1) or block 2 (schedule D).